Lessons in bus etiquette!

 Travel cards are a go…

-Unfortunately, I don’t have a car in Spain and have no intentions of driving here (it’s scary enough as a pedestrian, let alone being a driver amongst scary traffic and also having to be mindful of pedestrians!!).
+Unfortunately, I don’t have a car in Spain and have no intentions of driving here.
+(It’s scary enough as a pedestrian, let alone being a driver amongst scary traffic and also having to be mindful of pedestrians!!).
 So, my new (and just generally getting out and about) job requires me to go back to my student days and catch the bus!
 And tram!
 Me catching a bus in England is unheard of!
-My bus days were over the minute I passed my driving test, and frankly, if I didn’t have a car I’d rather walk!
+The minute I passed my test, my bus days were over!
+And frankly, if I didn’t have a car I’d rather walk!
 But here it is too far and too dangerous!
-And as I’ve come a few days early before my new job starts I want to do a little exploring and familiarise myself.
+And as I’ve arrived a few days early before my new job starts, I want to do a little exploring and familiarise myself with my new surroundings.
+And it would seem that I have a few lessons to learn in bus etiquette!

-So, they shouldn’t have been too surprised when I asked them to accompany me to purchase one of these travel cards on account that I didn’t have a clue what I was asking for, or how to ask for it!
+I asked one of my colleagues if they wouldn’t mind accompanying work me after work to purchase one of these travel cards.
+Mainly on account that I didn’t have a clue what I was asking for, or how to ask for it!

 No swipey, no likey…